SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 5.5.7

+The splash screen media has been made a downloadable component.
+You may want to check your splash screen settings, if you have used some of the formerly builtin splash screens.
+If your preferred splash screen is missing, use "Simlator Setup" to download the required media files.

-This release comes with a new version of the Team Server with some minor fixes.
+This release also comes with a new version of the Team Server with some minor fixes.
 Although it will be compatible with the current release, I recommend updating your installation, if you are running your own Team Server.
 Database files are compatible.

 ***